ali1234/raspi-teletext/README.md

 This software generates a teletext signal in software.
 No hardware mods are needed.

-THIS WILL ONLY WORK ON A PAL TV!
+This support both PAL (Teletext) and NTSC (CEA608 format captions).

 (The demo mode should no longer crash TVs!)

 Usage:

-Have a Raspberry Pi connected to a TV by composite video in PAL mode.
+Have a Raspberry Pi connected to a TV by composite video.
 It doesn't matter if you are running X or not.
 Dispmanx will draw over anything else.